 Listed below are options you should explore should you ever lose your teeth, with the assistance of your dentist of course.

 A dental implant in the simplest terms is an artificial tooth root.
 Most implants are made of titanium and they serve as a foundation onto which replacement teeth can be attached.
 In order for one to get a dental implant, it is necessary to have a healthy jawbone which will allow the attachment of this artificial root.
 The adjacent gums and teeth also need to be healthy.
-Your dentist will also advise you on which health conditions are a prerequisite for dental implantation.
+Your family dentist will also advise you on which health conditions are a prerequisite for dental implantation.

 There are various reasons why you should choose implants.
 These are as follows:

 - A dental implant not only looks good, but it is also highly functional as well